 Without first knowing the full scope of the audit, the auditor faces an uphill struggle to find the boundaries in which they are expected to work.
 If the audit is intended to examine security processes relating to a particular branch of the business, this needs to be set out ahead of time.
 If the aim is to take a physical audit of a number of computers or other assets, this needs to be confirmed, too.

 To be effective, you need to know what you are looking for, otherwise you risk missing it.
 A clear and structured list of the potential threats posed to your company, and any assets or processes outlined in the audit’s scope, allows the auditor to ensure they are looking in the right places.
-Those threats could be technological, such as threats to computer systems and infrastructure, or something much less high-tech, like inadequately trained users.
+Those threats could be technological, such as threats to computer systems and infrastructure, or something much less high-tech, like inadequately trained users or password policies.
 If your company employs a Bring Your Own Device policy, this too is a key area where security can slip.

 While employees may feel that audits are designed to trip them up, it’s important that all involved understand that audits are for the betterment of the company as a whole, as well as its employees.
 Nobody should feel afraid to speak the truth — it’s not about punishing people, but improving security in future.